 While customers and employees are typically focal points of growth, there are two other demographics that shouldn’t be ignored: competitors and allies.

 When it comes to competitors, if you want to truly dominate your market, you must take the time to study the competition.
 Observe what works and what doesn’t work in your primary opponents’ marketing and customer relationship management efforts.

 In addition, seek out potential allies that can help push you along the road to greater growth.
 Unlike competitors, these shouldn’t have products or services that directly compete with your own.
-Instead, look for other businesses with offerings that complement your brand, such as a plumber working with a framer or a dry-waller.
+Instead, look for other businesses with offerings that complement your brands, such as a plumber working with a framer or a dry-waller.

 Another option for potential alliances is to look for influencers.
 These are social-media-savvy individuals who have a following within your industry or niche.
 Joining forces with an influencer allows you to garner their endorsement and the trust of their followers, typically in exchange for a flat fee, an affiliate portion of each sale that they generate, or both.

 As you grow, it’s important to consider areas where growth will be easier to realize.
 For instance, if you’re in a limited market and you find that you’ve saturated that market, you must either: